7 dead, 21 missing after tour boat sinks in Hungary | CBC News

 Tour boat collided with larger cruise ship

-Rescue workers scoured the Danube River in downtown Budapest Thursday for 21 people missing after a sightseeing boat carrying South Korean tourists sank after colliding with a larger cruise ship during an evening downpour.
+Rescue workers scoured the Danube River in downtown Budapest on Thursday for 21 people missing after a sightseeing boat carrying South Korean tourists sank in a collision with a larger cruise ship during an evening downpour.

-Seven people are confirmed dead and seven were rescued, Hungarian officials said.
+Seven people have been confirmed dead and seven have been rescued, Hungarian officials said.
+Police have launched a criminal investigation.

 The South Korea-based Very Good Tour agency, which organized the trip, said the boat was on its way back after an hourlong night tour on Wednesday evening when the collision happened.